kx1t/ADSB-heatmap/README.md

 Follow the following steps in order.

 ### Prerequisites
-1. These instructions assume that you already have a relatively standard installation of dump1090, dump1090-fa, dump1090-mutability, or the equivalent dump978 installed on your Raspberry Pi.
-If you don't, Google "FlightAware feeder", "Radarbox24 feeder", or something similar to get started.
+1. These instructions assume that you already have a relatively standard installation of dump1090, dump1090-fa, dump1090-mutability, or the equivalent dump978 on your Raspberry Pi.
+If you don't have this, Google "FlightAware feeder", "Radarbox24 feeder", or something similar to get started.
 Get a RPi 3B+ or 4, an RTL-SDR dongle, an antenna, and come back here when you can access a map with aircraft flying over your home.
 2. You should feel somewhat comfortable installing and configuring software on a Raspberry Pi or a similar Linux system using Github.
 You will be making modifications to your system, and there is a chance you screw things up.
 You do so at your own risk.

 ### Install Socket30003
-Ted Sluis wrote a great information package that is well usable, but it assumes that you run a specially modified version of dump1090-mutability to render the maps.
+Ted Sluis wrote a great set of Perl scripts to collect data and render a heatmap, but it assumes that you run a specially modified version of dump1090-mutability to render the maps.
 If you don't feel comfortable replacing your existing version of dump1090 with his version, you're here at the right spot.
+We will use his scripts, but render the heatmap separately using OpenStreetMap.

 To install Socket30003, [go here](https://github.com/tedsluis/dump1090.socket30003) and follow the installation instructions from the start **UP TO INCLUDING** the section about adding a [Cron Job](https://github.com/tedsluis/dump1090.socket30003#add-socket30003pl-as-a-crontab-job).

-If you want my scripts to run as-is, then it will assume that you DON'T change the location or format of the log files.
+If you want my scripts to run as-is, then there instructions will assume that you DON'T change the location or format of the log files.
 This means, that they are written as `/tmp/dump1090_127_0_0_1-yymmdd.txt` and `....log`.

 ### Install the scripts from this repository
 1. Clone the repository.
 Log into you Raspberry Pi and give the following commands: